Jet catches fire in Northern California; 10 aboard unhurt

 The plane was flying from Oroville to Portland International Airport in Oregon, Gregor said.

+An FAA website says the model 560XL jet was manufactured in 2003 and is registered to Jotts LLC, with an address that tracks to a firm based in Wilmington, Delaware, that provides registered agent services to multiple companies.

-Deal said it was a personally chartered jet and its corporate passengers had stayed overnight in Oroville.
+Deal said it was a personally chartered jet, and its corporate passengers had stayed overnight in Oroville.

 “It was attempting to take off, but early reports show that it never made it off the ground,” Deal said.
 The jet slid off the northern end of the runway onto a grassy area, but it never left the airport property.
 It was fully engulfed by the time firefighters arrived.